Skip navigation

 GTOs take care of employer responsibilities such as recruitment, managing apprentice wages, superannuation and leave.
 The GTO supports apprentices and host employers throughout the apprenticeship.

-Funding for GTOs is also available to organisations that have achieved recognition under the National Standards may attract SA Government funding.
+Funding for GTOs is also available to organisations that have achieved recognition under the National Standards.